 I recently watch Marvel’s latest Avengers: Endgame with my friends.
-I like the storyline, and all the action sequences, above all the Marvel’s characters, are grouped up in this movie.
+I like the storyline, and all the action sequences, above all Marvel’s characters, are grouped up in this movie.
 We all know that the Endgame is the last movie of its Avenger’s franchise, and it is evident pretty much in every scene of the film.
-Many lead characters are now dead or getting old, which gave us the impression that the future marvel world will now in the hands of new generations of heroes.
+Many lead characters are now dead or getting old, which gave us the impression that the future marvel world will now be in the hands of new generations of heroes.
 However, I am not writing this article to provide you with my reflections about the Endgame movie.
-Instead, I observed people’s reaction during the end credits of the film.
-Everybody was like crying or waiting for the after credits clip, that usually included in the MCU movies since 2008.
-The audience’s emotional behaviour made me read some researchers and ask this question, why do we get so attached to the movie’s fictional characters?
+Instead, I observed people’s reactions during the end credits of the film.
+Everybody was like crying or waiting for the post-credits clip, usually included in the MCU movies since 2008.
+The audience’s emotional behaviour made me read some researchers and ask why we get so attached to the movie’s fictional characters?
 Continue reading “Why Do We Get So Attached to The Movie’s Fictional Characters?”

 As a teacher, and more specific as a human, I observed that human beings encounter either good or bad times in their lives.
 In an adverse situation, we curse everyone including God, we complain and ruin whatever good left in our lives.
 The good times do the opposite to us, and we cherish every moment of it, we thanked God of whatever the blessing he bestowed upon us.